Skip to main content

 kubectl get pods -n inference -w

-The initial deployment may take several minutes as the model weights are downloaded and cached.
+The initial deployment may take several minutes while the model weights download and cache.
 You should see output similar to:

 NAME READY STATUS RESTARTS AGE